 Our last day in Iowa was spent in the town of LeClaire, right on the banks of the Mighty Mississippi.
 What brought us there was the husband’s desire to check out Antique Archeology from History Channel’s “American Pickers.”
 We found so much more.

-Caught red handed- a dry red made from petite pearl grapes.
-I’d be caught red handed drinking this one “best of the Midwest” winner.
+Caught Red-Handed- a dry red made from petite pearl grapes.
+I’d be caught red-handed drinking this “best of the Midwest” winner.

 Felony Red- a fabulous Cabernet Sauvignon and the makers’ flagship wine

 Guilty Pleasure- this red features decadent chocolate and raspberry flavors.
 It can go with dessert, or be dessert.

 These and more can be purchased at wideriverwinery.com, or if you’re lucky enough to be in the Midwest, at select retailers.
 I would have loaded up my checked bag, but I was out of room and out of weight.
 I had to settle for the souvenir glass.

 There was plenty more to see in LeClaire and up the Mississippi.
 Unfortunately, we were short on time, so we’ll have to save those visits for the next time we drive America’s Scenic Byways.